Iowa Fence Laws: Partition Fences, Liability, & Cost Sharing

 • Key Takeaway: Iowa courts require clear, objective proof that both neighbors accepted the fence as the boundary.

-What is a lawful fence under the state law?
+What is a lawful fence in Iowa?

 Bubba Peek - Bubba Land Company